Cybersecurity is a Shared Responsibility

-Strong privacy, security, and compliance practices are fundamental in our digital era.
-At FormAssembly, a leading web form and data collection platform, we prioritize these principles.
-We not only maintain the highest cybersecurity standards but also empower our users to do the same.
+Strong privacy, security, and compliance practices are fundamental for any organization.
+At FormAssembly, we prioritize these principles.
+We not only maintain the highest cybersecurity standards but empower our users to do the same.

-Cyberattacks are constantly evolving, making it crucial for both individuals and organizations to stay vigilant.
+Cyberattacks are a dime a dozen and change shape by the hour, making it crucial for both individuals and organizations to stay vigilant.
 This blog will explore the biggest cybersecurity challenges of 2025 and equip you with the knowledge to safeguard your data.

 Data breaches pose a significant risk for companies and individuals due to increasingly sophisticated cyberattacks.
 Here are some key areas of vulnerability: